Former Chad strongman Habre, convicted of war crimes, dies of COVID-19 in Senegal | Law-Order

 After another group of victims came forward in Belgium, the country issued an international arrest warrant in 2005 holding Habre responsible for mass murder and torture.
 Senegal declined to extradite Habre and the African Union asked it to pass legislation giving its courts jurisdiction for foreign crimes.

-It was not until Senegal President Macky Sall took office in 2012 that the process picked up speed.
+It was not until Senegal President Macky Sall took office in 2012 that the process accelerated.
 In 2013, the Extraordinary African Tribunal was created and Habre was arrested.
-(Reporting By Diadie Ba Writing by Edward McAllister and Hereward Holland Editing by Edmund Blair and Mark Heinrich)
+In April 2017 an appeals court ordered Habre to pay the victims approximately 123 million Euros ($145 million) in compensation, but the sum was never paid.

+Guengueng told Reuters he was "very, very sad" about Habre's death.
+"I feel a lot of Habre's victims will get the same impression, because he was not long in prison and the victims still haven't received reparations."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)